ghrgriner/german-idiom-freq/README.md

   approximate run-time when run using the same number of processes (1 master and 16 workers) as used by the `multiprocessing` implementation.

-It's perhaps worth noting that the implementations that save the matches for sampling (i.e., when setting `match_file` in `[mpi_]count_regexes()`) are a bit over-engineered in that they use a separate thread to write the matched lines to the output file.
-This requires various interprocess communicators (queues or `send`/`recv` pairs to send data from the workers to the writer thread, depending on the implementation).
-A simpler approach would simply have been to return a list of the lines to be written from each worker thread and then do the writing in the master thread by iterating over the workers' results.
-This simplification may be made in the future.

 # References
 <a name="ref-dewk-mit-jdm-gehen">[1]</a>
 Wiktionary-Bearbeiter, "mit jemandem gehen," Wiktionary, https://de.wiktionary.org/w/index.php?title=mit_jemandem_gehen&oldid=9446291 (abgerufen am 6.
 Juli 2025).